songx23/songx23.github.io/_posts/2020-04-01-power-grid.md

 ### Game server

+The game server is the brain of all these, it enforces the logic that reflects the rules.
 I'm not going to explain how does the power plant market work here, if you're interested, you can find the rule book for Power Grid [here](http://riograndegames.com/getFile.php?id=2162).

-For the game server I developed, it's main job is to display a series of power plants and let users auction and buy them.
-The state of a game needs to be stored somewhere.
-The approach I chose is just use a global variable as the data store.
-The advantage of doing this is I can take out a component, database, from the architecture, thus this makes deployment a bit easier.
+The main job of game server is to maintain the state of power plant market, which needs to be stored somewhere.
+As you might noticed already, I didn't include a database of some sort in the architecture.
+The approach I chose is to just use a global variable as the data store.
+The advantage of doing this is I can be lazy and not code the database layer.
 The disadvantages or limitations are significant.
-For instance, I can only keep one game running at a time, this solution is pretty much impossible to scale and so on.
-I wouldn't recommend this approach if you're building a long-lived project but for a quick hack, it's perfect.
+For instance, I can only keep one game running at a time, it is pretty much impossible to scale and so on.
+I wouldn't recommend this approach if you're working on a long-lived project but for a quick hack, it's acceptable.
-This is how the database looks like this:
+This is how the data structure looks like:

 ```go
 type Database struct {